IgniteUI/help-topics/topics/02_Controls/igLayoutManager/01_igLayoutManager_Adding.md

 The `igLayoutManager` initializes on an unordered list (`<ul>`) element with list items (`<li>`) elements or `<div>` elements.
 The list can be created in any of the following ways:

--   Directly in the HTML markup The `<li>` or `<div>` elements can be defined in the HTML markup of the host element, and upon initialization, the control will add the respective CSS classes
+-   Directly in the HTML markup the `<li>` or `<div>` elements can be defined in the HTML markup of the host element, and upon initialization, the control will add the respective CSS classes
 -   As an array of item objects in the control options

 With this approach, an [items](%%jQueryApiUrl%%/ui.iglayoutmanager#options) collection and the [itemCount](%%jQueryApiUrl%%/ui.iglayoutmanager#options) property are used and the `igLayoutManager` generates the corresponding markup.